 All of us.

-We're one, we should be one united American family.
+We should be one united American family.

-Nobody likes what happened to George Floyd.
+Nobody liked what happened to George Floyd.

-In other words, the failed educational system that I mean we allow that to happen.
+In other words, the failed educational system that, I mean, we allow that to happen.

 It's the government that has failed them.